 All three regional assessments use data for the modern era (for 1981 to 2014) from the Pacific Fishery Information system (PacFIN), which is a central repository for U.S. West Coast groundfish landings and auxiliary information collected by the three state fishery agencies and other agencies.
 A description of basic state data collection systems and overview of PacFIN is provided in Sampson and Crone (1997).
+Updated dockside sampling protocols and data processing procedures for Washington are described in Tsou et al. (2015) and Tsou and Weyland (2015).
 A variety of sources were used to reconstruct regional landings histories for years earlier than 1981.
-Comparisons of the commercial catch in each fishery for the current and previous assessments are in Figure 21 (CA), Figure 82 (OR), and Figure 152 (WA).
+Comparisons of the commercial catch in each fishery for the current and previous assessments are in Figure 21 (CA), Figure 82 (OR), and Figure 176 (WA).